 The City’s budget is approved annually in November by the City Council.
 Schools, pre-schools, elderly care and roads are some of the operations that require municipal funding.
 Revenue is raised from taxes, fees, charges and state grants.

-Vision 2030 was developed by Stockholm's city departments, administrations and companies, along with several external partners.
+Vision 2040 was developed by Stockholm's city departments, administrations and companies, along with several external partners.
 It is a long term, complete vision for the city's development and sustainable growth.
-The Vision consists of three main goals.
+The Vision consists of four main goals.

 Four of five children in Stockholm under the age of six attend pre-school.
 At the age of six, most children attend a preparatory year before compulsory school starts at the age of seven.
 All education for children is free of charge, and the City also provides many free adult education programs.